• Home

 Pastor Michael O. Minor, EdD

-Dr. Minor’s other Christian education leadership roles include the serving as current president of the Mid-South Churches Cooperative Conference Baptist State Convention, co-chair of the National Faith-Based Mobilization Network (Faith MoNet), and the National Director of the H.O.P.E.
-Health and Human Services (HHS) Partnership of the National Baptist Convention, USA, (NBCUSA) Incorporated – the nation’s largest African American religious denomination.
-A published researcher, he provides advisory services for several local, regional, and national health related initiatives including the American Cancer Society’s National Advisory Council on Health Equity, the Food and Health Equity National Working Group, and the United States Department of Health and Human Services Advisory Panel on Outreach and Education.
+His Christian education leadership extends further: president of the Mid-South Churches Cooperative Conference Baptist State Convention, co-chair of the National Faith-Based Mobilization Network(Faith MoNet), and National Director of the H.O.P.E.
+Health and Human Services Partnership of the NBCUSA—the nation’s largest Black religious denomination.
+A published researcher, he has advised numerous health-related initiatives including the American Cancer Society’s National Advisory Council on Health Equity, the SSPB National Advisory Committee, the U.S. Department of Health and Human Services Advisory Panel on Outreach and Education, and the Centers for Medicare and Medicaid Services National Faith and Community Coalition.

 Copyright © 2024 The Hill Hernando Church Family - All Rights Reserved.